kopsha/hopeless-programming/index.md

 ## Support or Contact

-If you recognize your little stinkers, please write me a short message [here](http://dev/null) and you might restore my respect for you.
+If you somehow recognize yourself in this mess, feel free to send a brief note [here](http://dev/null).
+Don’t expect miracles — I might ignore you, or I might begrudgingly restore a tiny shred of respect.
+Or not.
+Whatever.